-minus-square@Tattorack@lemmy.worldlinkfedilink10•2 days agoExactly.
+minus-square@Tattorack@lemmy.worldlinkfedilink10•2 months agoExactly.
 So the only instance water is dry, and thus not wet, is if it’s a single lonely molecule.
 But water tends to come in herds, so that basically never happens.

-minus-square@chiliedogg@lemmy.worldlinkfedilink2•edit-22 days agoIs the polar-bonded surface layer of water wet?
+minus-square@chiliedogg@lemmy.worldlinkfedilink2•edit-22 months agoIs the polar-bonded surface layer of water wet?
 It is not entirely surrounded by water.

-minus-square@Tattorack@lemmy.worldlinkfedilink1•2 days agoI’d say that’s dry, as it’s in contact with air.
+minus-square@Tattorack@lemmy.worldlinkfedilink1•2 months agoI’d say that’s dry, as it’s in contact with air.
 Or perhaps just moist, as it’s partially in contact with water.

 Exactly.
 So the only instance water is dry, and thus not wet, is if it’s a single lonely molecule.